nicoborghi/nicoborghi.github.io/gastronomy/gaufre.md

 # Gaufres liégeoises - Liège Waffles

 Gaufres liégeoises are the best gaufres, there is no doubt about it.
-For this recipe I cannot provide you any original or traditional insight, so I will take advantage of OpenAI's o1 model to guide you into the magic of gaufres liégeoises.
+For this recipe I cannot provide any original or traditional insight, so I will take advantage of OpenAI's o1 model to guide you into the magic of gaufres liégeoises.
 You can find the full conversation [here](https://chatgpt.com/share/6767fd8b-ad5c-8001-990c-9e9c0fe74153).

 *Waffles* trace their origin back to medieval Europe, where grain-based batters were baked between metal plates.
 By the 17th and 18th centuries, they became popular across Belgium, France, and the Netherlands in various shapes and flavors.